mamilic/google-java-format/README.md

 # Java Google Format

-This extension provides a convenient way to format Java code using Google's Java format standards.
+This extension provides a convenient way to format Java code using Google's Java Format standards.

 ## Usage